 “I had already started to worry that what was being called ‘the resistance’ was, in some cases, being too reactive or hyperbolic for its own good and playing into Trump’s hands,” Wright said.
 “He wants to have an enemy that seems not to respect the people who voted for him, for example.
 So, if you say, ‘People who support Trump are racists,’ he’s loving that.”

 Mindful Resistance launched as a weekly newsletter more than a year ago and has since gathered more than 11,000 followers, Buddhist and otherwise.
+(Update: On September 16, Wright announced that he was renaming the newsletter Nonzero.)
 Below, Wright talks with Tricycle about the importance of sharing truly newsworthy stories and how mindfulness can help us better understand the feelings behind our knee-jerk retweets.

 How do you vet and decide the articles that you include in the newsletter?